evulse/node-express-api-oauth2-boilerplate/README.md

 The actual REST API server source code is located under `src/app`.
 The REST API server currently is deployed in Heroku http://evulse-express-api.herokuapp.com/

+### Development

+To run the app on local environment just follow this steps:

+1. Import the MySQL dump to your local MySQL server, the MySQL dump is located on `src/database/express-api-boilerplate-dev.sql`

+2. Start the app by run server, go to directory `src/app/` and run `foreman start`

 ## Documentations

 REST API documentations is located on